mdev5000/runnr/README.md

 # runnr

-`runnr` is simple task runnr for go (similar to packages like rake).
+`runnr` is simple task runner for go (similar to packages like rake).

-Basically a small wrap around a `cobra` cli application.
+Basically a small wrapper around a `cobra` cli application.

 # Getting started